atenbensel/SummarizeAIExtension/README.md

 ## Usage

 1. Click on the Summarize AI extension icon in the browser toolbar.
-2. Enter the text you want to summarize in the provided textarea.
+2. Enter the text you want to summarize in the provided text area.
 3. Click the "Summarize" button.
 4. The summary will be displayed below the button.

 ## API Key

-This extension uses the Summarize AI API to perform the text summarization.
+This extension uses the Summarize AI API to perform text summarization.
 To use the API, you need to obtain an API key from [RapidAPI](https://rapidapi.com/) and replace the `apiKey` variable in `popup.js` with your own API key.

 ## Customization